 New 2026 Personal Property Relief: Selling the land is only half the battle; the equipment and "tangible personal property" often create a secondary tax headache.
 Under the newly implemented HB 9, Texas business owners (including ranchers) can now exempt up to $125,000 of income-producing personal property at each location.

 This means your tractors, implements, and heavy machinery—which used to require complex "renditions" if valued over $2,500—can now be liquidated or retained with significantly less tax friction.
-If you’re transitioning out of active ranching, we analyze your total asset pool to ensure you aren't over-paying on personal property taxes during the wind-down phase.
+If you’re transitioning out of active ranching, you should consult with your CPA about your total asset pool to ensure you aren't over-paying on personal property taxes during the wind-down phase.
 This change alone can save a mid-sized RGV operation thousands in annual carrying costs while the property is listed.

 We look at tools like Family Limited Partnerships (FLPs) or Partial Sales with Retained Life Estates.
 This allows you to sell the high-value development portion of your land to a builder today—capturing 2026’s peak pricing—while the family retains the homestead and original "home place" for continued use.
 By liquidating the surplus acreage now, you provide the family with the liquidity needed to pay future estate taxes without being forced into a "fire sale" of the entire ranch later.